 New Zealand - Saigon (3N) - Hoi An (2N) - Hue (2N) - Hanoi (2N) - Halong Bay (1N) - Hanoi (1N) New Zealand

-Visit the Imperial Citadel of Hue
+Discover Vietnam's grand history at the Imperial Citadel in Hue

 If you like most of the itinerary which we have suggested but you'd like to change the route and the accommodation, speak to our specialist Tailormade team, who can build your perfect itinerary based around where you would like to go, what you would like to see and how much you'd like to spend.
 Just call us on 0800 936 3998 and we'll help plan your dream holiday.

 Tour prices are per person, twin share departing Auckland.
 Regional departures available on request.
 Additional charges: Tipping is payable on arrival in destination (see Additional Price Information below).